gaoubak/23HEC001_BACKEND_SYMFONY/README.md

 ```

-If you dont have the folder jwt
+If you dont have the folder jwt in /src/ tap :
 ```bash
 php bin/console lexik:jwt:generate-keypair
 ```